 When using pork, you want cutlets that are nice and fatty so that they stay juicy while cooking.
 My favorite is pork sirloin cutlets.
 You could also use pork loin cutlets, from either close to the shoulder (blade chops) or as close to the sirloin as possible.
 (Chops cut from the back end of the blade are essentially the same as those cut from the front end of the sirloin, where the two sections meet.)
-Avoid center-cut rib chops, which are better when thick and grilled.
+Avoid center-cut rib chops, which are better when thick and pan-seared or grilled.
 So long as it's got good striations of fat and a mix of light and dark meat, it'll work out fine.

 Ask for cutlets that are between four and five ounces apiece, and pound them gently to a quarter-inch thickness.
 The easiest way I've found to do this is to split open the sides of a heavy-duty zipper-lock bag, place the cutlet inside, and gently pound it with a meat mallet or the bottom of a heavy skillet.
 Mindless bludgeoning can lead to torn meat and holes: You want to use firm but gentle pressure, working at the uneven spots.

 With chicken, either breasts or thighs will do just fine, though they need to be treated a little differently.
 Boneless, skinless chicken thighs can be treated very much like pork cutlets: Just pound them inside a zipper-lock bag.